CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/WorkflowServiceItemHealthCheckDefinition.md

 HasServiceItemDefinition returns a boolean if a field has been set.

+### SetServiceItemDefinitionNil

+`func (o *WorkflowServiceItemHealthCheckDefinition) SetServiceItemDefinitionNil(b bool)`

+ SetServiceItemDefinitionNil sets the value for ServiceItemDefinition to be an explicit nil

+### UnsetServiceItemDefinition
+`func (o *WorkflowServiceItemHealthCheckDefinition) UnsetServiceItemDefinition()`

+UnsetServiceItemDefinition ensures that no value is present for ServiceItemDefinition, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)